Road Maintenance & Line Marking

 Crack sealing, pothole repair, failed-patch reinstatement and shoulder grading are the bread-and-butter jobs that most councils now outsource.
 For these we keep our rates tight and our crews small — typically a two-person stop/slow setup for a single lane plus a buffer, sometimes with a shadow vehicle if the posted speed is over 80 km/h.
 We don't over-man a job and we don't under-man one either.

-TfNSW's Road Maintenance Council Contract (RMCC) and similar regional maintenance contracts have specific TCP and reporting requirements — we're familiar with them and we provide the documentation your contract manager needs.
+TfNSW's Road Maintenance Council Contract (RMCC) and similar regional maintenance contracts have specific TGS and reporting requirements — we're familiar with them and we provide the documentation your contract manager needs.
 That includes pre-start photos, mid-shift traffic checks, incident logs and any near-miss reporting required under your Safety In Design framework.

 We also handle bridge maintenance, guardrail repair, signage renewal and crash-attenuator replacement.
 These are different again — often short closures during off-peak daytime hours on classified roads, sometimes requiring full carriageway closures with local detours signposted for multiple days.
 We coordinate with TfNSW Traffic Operations (TMC), build compliant VMS messaging, and make sure our detour signage reads correctly from vehicle speed, not desk speed.